JanisM91/robertalab-nao/README.md

 This is currently under development.
 Further information are in the comments in the files.

-* The fsToken.java file is the latest version.
+* The naoconnect.java file is the latest version.
 It transfers a token and checks it and afterwards sends a file to NAO and executes it.
 * SitDown.py and StandUp.py are two files that are transferred for testing purposes.
 * token.py is transferred to a remote NAO by fsToken.java and makes NAO say a generated token.

 * the following files are deprecated and are considered to document the progress before the project was made available on GitHub
 * fsconnectNew.java is the first version where the ftp and ssh parts are separated in two different methods.
 * FTPconnect.java is a very early version that only allows to transfer files to a remote NAO via ftp.
+* fsToken.java is a late version that allows (transfer) and commands only via SSH.
+Transfer won't work properly because NAO rejects the RSA fingerprint for security reasons